Holmusk/tech-blog/blog/2021-05-29-using-rust.md

 Before we dive into the infrastructure, it would help to take a look at what an image goes through once it enters our system.

 - The image is assigned a UUID.
-- The image is uploaded to a `s3` bucket.
+- The image is uploaded to an AWS `s3` bucket.
 - The image is then downloaded, preprocessed, run through our models, and a food tip is generated for the image.
 - The food tip, inference results and the image hash [^1] form the final response.